MamounMohamed/library-management/README.md

 - **Exceptions**: Custom exception classes for handling errors gracefully.
 - **Services**: Contains the service classes that implement business logic.
 - **Repositories**: Interfaces for database interaction using Spring Data JPA.
-- **Tests**: Unit and integration tests for controllers and services.
+- **Tests**: Unit and integration tests for controllers , repositories and services.

 ## How to Run